 There are some duds on Fever, unfortunately.
 Much of the back half of the mixtape blends together because the subject matter is too similar and redundant.
 While “Dance” and “Ratchet” are enjoyable, songs like “Sex Talk”; “Money Good” and “Bring Drank” feel like reductive versions of stronger tracks that Megan has already made.
 Luckily, Fever is brought to a close by the impressive “Running up Freestyle”; a stern reminder that Megan’s pen may be dangerous, but when she goes off the dome, she’s unstoppable.

 Megan is selling talent and a good time, and it is clear that she is hungry for the top spot.
 On Fever, Megan isn’t staking a claim for anyone’s spot.
-Instead, she is creating a world of freedom and fun for all of her Hotties, and she does it with effortless style and wit.
+Instead, she is creating a world of freedom and fun for all of her Hotties, and she is doing it with effortless style and wit.

 Key Tracks: “W.A.B”; “Simon Says”; “Realer”; “Cash S**t”; “Best You Ever Had”